MORENO96EOS/Ambassadors/README.md

 Provide the following information to [submit your candidacy](join) to become a member of EOS Nation.

 Candidates will have to forgo a public review process of their social media profiles & bio by the EOS Nation community.
 Once a member applies as a possible candidate, a minimum of 3 active members will be appointed to approve the new member using 👍👎.
-When all 3 appointed members have voted, the member's application will approved or denied.
+Once all 3+ appointed members have voted, the member's application will be approved or denied.

 **Requirements**